-The 2016 Range Rover Sport SE includes an air suspension, multi-mode selectable Terrain Response, 60/40-split rear seat, front/rear parking sensors, an 8-inch touch-screen display, Bluetooth phone and audio connectivity, SiriusXM satellite radio, remote-sensing unlock and push-button start, Automatic Access Height (automatically lowers the vehicle’s air suspension when placed in Park), infotainment voice control, InControl Remote & Protect, dual USB ports, a hard-disk navigation system, and 14-way-adjustable front seats.
+The base-model Range Rover Sport SE comes standard with a leather interior and 14-way-power front seats, air suspension, multi-mode selectable Terrain Response, 60/40-split rear seat, front/rear parking sensors, and new this year, a 10.2-inch InControl touch-screen infotainment system.
+Also included is Bluetooth phone and audio connectivity, remote-sensing unlocking and push-button start, and an Automatic Access Height lowers the vehicle’s air suspension when placed in Park.
+All that, along with dual USB ports and a hard-disk navigation system, makes one wonder what else there is to add.
+Well...

-A fully loaded 2016 Range Rover Sport Autobiography tops out at more than $110,000 with high-tech features like an adaptive cruise-control system that works in slow-and-go traffic, “automatic” parallel parking, advanced blind-spot monitoring, traffic-sign recognition, a surround-view camera system and a full LCD instrument panel.
-Performance-enhancing features include a 2-speed transfer case, All-Terrain Progress Control, torque vectoring and Terrain Response 2 Auto.
-Other available niceties include a panoramic moonroof, a 3rd-row seat, gesture-activated power tailgate, and a 1,700-watt, 23-speaker Meridian audio system.
+There are multiple engine options from supercharged V6 and V8 engines to a turbocharged V6 diesel, as you work your way from SE, through HSE, to Supercharged and ultimately Autobiography and SVR models.
+The top-line 2017 Range Rover Sport SVR comes with a 550-horsepower supercharged V8 engine, plus adaptive cruise-control, "automatic" parallel parking, advanced blind-spot monitoring, traffic-sign recognition, a surround-view camera system and a full LCD instrument panel.
+For off-road capability, there are a 2-speed transfer case, All-Terrain Progress Control, torque vectoring and Terrain Response 2 Auto.
+For luxury, consider a panoramic moonroof, 3rd-row seat and 1,700-watt, 23-speaker Meridian audio system.

-V8-powered Range Rover Sport models for 2016 feature a unique torque-vectoring setup that when turning provides more power to the rear outside wheel.
-The system permits tighter turns when off-roading and quicker, smoother turns on dry pavement.
+If you get your 2017 Range Rover Sport with a V8 engine, you also get a unique torque-vectoring setup that provides more power to the rear outside wheel when turning.
+This makes for tighter turns when off-roading, and quicker, smoother turns on dry pavement.

 3.0-LITER TURBODIESEL ENGINE